Obama: John McCain Called on Us to Be Bigger Than the Politics of Fear

 Obama, though a Democrat who defeated McCain in his 2008 presidential bid, spoke triumphantly of the sacrifices McCain made for his country, both as a naval aviator and a former Prisoner of War, and as a U.S. senator and Republican presidential nominee.

 “A warrior, a statesman, a patriot who embodied so much that is best in America.
 President Bush and I are among the fortunate few who competed against John at the highest levels of politics.
 He made us better presidents.
-Just as he made the Senate better.”
-Obama said.
+Just as he made the Senate better,” Obama said.

 The former president spoke fondly of his former rival.
 He said the two eventually found common ground, despite surface differences.